 - Hosts or participates in at least one hunger awareness event each year.

 - Applications are accepted on a rolling basis.
-The next deadline for application approval will be Fall 2020.
+The next deadline for application approval will be March 19, 2021.

 - Decisions will be made by a selection comprised of two-year community and technical college students.